CesiumGS/cesium-webpack-example/TUTORIAL.md

 </html>
 ```
 3. Run the command `npm run build`.
 Ensure that the project is built correctly.
-4. Run `npm start` and open [http://localhost:8080/](http://localhost:8080/) in a web browser to see the CesiumJS viewer.
+4. Run `npm start` and open http://localhost:8080/ in a web browser to see the CesiumJS viewer.

 ![South San Francisco](./screenshots/ssf2.png)

 Copy and paste your favorite Sandcastle example.
-Need inspiration?
-Try the [Particle System Fireworks](https://sandcastle.cesium.com/?src=Particle%20System%20Fireworks.html) demo.
+For example, [The Particle System Fireworks](https://sandcastle.cesium.com/?src=Particle%20System%20Fireworks.html) demo makes for a fun demo.

 ![South San Francisco](./screenshots/fw.png)